nhsd-exeter/dos-integration/README.md

 This testing is generally done by a tester

+### Performance Testing

+Performance testing is the practice of evaluating how a system performs in terms of responsiveness and stability under a particular workload.
+Performance tests are typically executed to examine speed, robustness, reliability of the application.

+This testing includes:

+- Checking non functional requirements (performance/reliability)

+This testing is generally done by a tester

+To run the performance tests run the following commands after you have run `tx-mfa` to sign into Non-Prod

+    make tester-build
+    make performance-test
 ### Test data and mock services

 - How the test data set is produced